 Sally accepts commissions for publishing and commercial work.
 She has never missed a deadline.

-Art Tutor at Kingston Maurward College, Dorset since 1999, Sally is also a former tutor at the Eden Project, Cornwall and The Springhead Trust, Shaftesbury and is available to tutor workshops at special request in drawing, watercolour, and/or botany for artists and gardeners.
+Sally was an Art Tutor at Kingston Maurward College, Dorset between 1999 and 2021, Sally is also a former tutor at the Eden Project, Cornwall and The Springhead Trust, Shaftesbury and is available to tutor workshops at special request in drawing, watercolour, and/or botany for artists and gardeners.

 She was an invited demonstrator from 2002 to 2005 at Art in Action.